pp4rs/2020-uzh-installation-guide/docs/commandLine.md

 A command line interface comes already installed with OSX.

-You will need to install some other software from the terminal thoughout the course, so it will be useful to install some additional "command line tools" now.
+You will need to install some other software from the terminal throughout the course, so it will be useful to install some additional "command line tools" now.

 ### Opening a Terminal Session

 To open a terminal session:

-* Open spotlight with `cmd + spacebar`
+* Open spotlight with `cmd + space`
 * Type in 'terminal'
 * When the terminal appears, open it.

 ### Installing New Tools for the Terminal

 #### The X-code Tools

 We want to install 'X-code command line tools'.
 Copy and paste the following and press `Return`